 Bridgeport in Harrison County, West Virginia — The American South (Appalachia)

 Location.
-39° 17.04′ N, 80° 15.522′ W. Marker is in Bridgeport, West Virginia, in Harrison County.
-Marker can be reached from the intersection of Water Avenue and Virginia Avenue, on the right when traveling west.
+39° 16.904′ N, 80° 15.472′ W. Marker is in Bridgeport, West Virginia, in Harrison County.
+Marker is on West Main Street (U.S. 50), on the right when traveling east.
 Touch for map.
-Marker is in this post office area: Bridgeport WV 26330, United States of America.
+Marker is at or near this postal address: 409 West Main Street, Bridgeport WV 26330, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-John Powers' Fort (approx. 0.2 miles away); Benedum Civic Center Simpson Creek Covered Bridge (approx. 2 miles away); Combat Wounded (approx. 2.1 miles away); Towers School (approx. 4.2 miles away); Northwest Academy (approx. 4.2 miles away); "Stonewall" Jackson (approx. 4.3 miles away); Union Meetings (approx. 4.3 miles away).
+Bridgeport (approx. 0.2 miles away); Benedum Civic Center (approx. ¼ mile away); Simpson Creek Covered Bridge (approx. 2.2 miles away); Combat Wounded (approx. 2.3 miles away); The Jackson Cemetery (approx. 3½ miles away); Nutter's Fort (approx. 3.8 miles away); Towers School (approx. 4.3 miles away); Northwest Academy (approx. 4.3 miles away).
 Touch for a list and map of all markers in Bridgeport.